freebasic/fbfrog/readme.txt

 To do:

+- BOL checks use -1 instead skipRev(), so won't work if there is a TK_SPACE etc.

 - Combine -follow/-merge/-concat into just -merge
   - Make -merge the default
   - Remove following, external #includes will be translated separately anyways,